microsoft/MSLab/Scenarios/BitLocker with JEA/readme.md

 ## About the lab

-In this lab you will learn about benefits of JEA for day-to-day administration and not only for Securing the environment, but also for CredSSP mitigation.
+In this lab you will learn about benefits of JEA for day-to-day administration and not only for Securing the environment, but also for [double-hop mitigation](https://blogs.technet.microsoft.com/ashleymcglone/2016/08/30/powershell-remoting-kerberos-double-hop-solved-securely/).

 ## LabConfig